There are several ways to view risk and its implications for investors.

 However, as you are investing in a portfolio of different assets (I hope!), your portfolio as a whole is not actually subject to bankruptcy risk in a traditional sense (3).
 Bankruptcy risk materialises on a portfolio level as severe fluctuation risk: certain assets in your portfolio losing all of their value will cause your portfolio to fluctuate (downwardly) in value, but it won’t go to 0.
 Hence, portfolios (most of them) are not really subject to bankruptcy risk.

 A more philosophical, and probably more accurate, approach would be to distinguish between risk and uncertainty.
 This is the distinction both Knight and Keynes made in the early 20th century (4).

-It is unclear to what extent techniques developed in domains of risk, that is to say, pretty much all of probability theory and much of statistics, are applicable to domains of uncertainty (5).
-Uncertain environments may call for some other technique to manage risk outside of probability and statistics.
+It is unclear to what extent techniques developed in domains of risk (much of statistics) are applicable to domains of uncertainty (5).
+Uncertain environments may call for some other technique to manage risk.

 We are dealing here with money you have worked hard for.
 Have saved hard for.
 You can’t afford to fuck about.
 Hence, you must consider the risks involved with investments, and the risks of your portfolio as a whole, as a starting point.